The 25 best co-op games on PC to play in 2023

 The best co-op game picks follow some simple criteria.
 If you can play with a pal without competing, then it's a co-operative game.
 It's not enough if it's a team-based competitive game, which is why you won't see games like Dota or Counter-Strike here.
 Those are over in our best multiplayer games list.
 We’ve also excluded games that switch between PvP and PvE like Sea of Thieves of DayZ.
 They're all great games, but they belong on a different list.

 The best co-op games on PC

-Without further ado, then, here are the 25 best co-op games on PC right now.
-You can either click the links below to go straight to the game in question, or just carry on scrolling to read the whole thing.
+So here it is, our list of the 25 best co-op games on PC right now.
+You can have a casual scroll through or click the links below to be directed straight to the game in question.

 - It Takes Two